jacobdshimer/splunk-capme/README.md

 This edition builds on the changes that Security Onion made in their ELK implementation.

 This script can be utilized in conjunction with any running Security Onion Master/Standalone.
-It is best to populate the web form with information from automatically through a Splunk follow on action or custom drilldown.
+It is best to populate the web form  automatically through a Splunk follow on action or custom drilldown.

 Example URI: